 As a rule of thumb, the higher OSI layer a switch is said to operate at, the more intelligent is it.
 This also means that the switch has more powerful CPU(s) , greater amounts of RAM and in most cases, requires more power to operate!

 When designing the network infrastructure, we tend to use ‘smarter’ switches at the network backbone (Core switch) and less smarter switches at the ends – where users connect to.

 Hope that helps make things a bit clearer!

 Previous Member’s Answer:

 A switch can operate at both layer 2 (data link) and layer 3 (network).
 Layer 2 uses MAC addresses for switching.
 Layer 3 uses IP addresses for switching.
-Take a look at this wikipedia article on network switches for additional info.
+Take a look at this WhatIs article on switches for additional info.